johnnovak/johnnovak.site/blog/_posts/2016-11-13-a-minimalist-openbox-desktop-for-vim-freaks.md

 login shell.
 Just run `chsh` and enter `/bin/zsh` as the new value.
 Note that the change will only take effect on the next login.

-It is also recommended to set `x-terminal-emulator` to zsh because the built-in Openbox menus use it:
+It is also recommended to set `x-terminal-emulator` to `urvxt` (after having installed it) because the built-in Openbox menus use it:

     % sudo update-alternatives --config x-terminal-emulator